 1. Graduate school online application and fee

 Submit the graduate school online application and fee.
-Select "Mass Communication MA" from the drop down menu.
+Select "Mass Communication MA" or "Mass Communication PhD" from the drop down menu.
 Do not choose "Communication Studies."

 Unofficial transcripts or academic records from all undergraduate and graduate institutions attended should be uploaded directly to the online application (in the Academic History section).
 International students should also upload an English translation if the transcript is not in English.
 Please do not mail paper copies of your transcripts; there is no need for official transcripts or academic records for initial review.